-The Master of Science in Accountancy program is designed to provide students with undergraduate degrees in areas other than accounting with a professional accounting program which will enable the student to pass the CPA Examination and pursue career options which combine their undergraduate interests with professional accounting credentials.
-Graduates of this program will be eligible to sit for the Uniform CPA Examination under the Ohio 150-hour Legislation.
+The Master of Science in Accountancy (MSA) program is designed to provide students with a professional accounting education which will enable the student to sit for the Uniform CPA Examination under the Ohio 150-hour Legislation.
+For students with undergraduate degrees in areas other than accounting, the MSA will allow the student to pursue career options which combine their undergraduate interests with professional accounting credentials.

-• Foundation Courses\:
+Foundation Courses:

-6600:600 6400:602 6500:600 6200:601 6200:603 6500:601 6400:623 3250:600 Marketing Concepts Managerial Finance Management and Organizational Behavior Financial Accounting Business Systems with Processing Applications Quantitative Decision Making Legal Aspects of Business Transactions Foundations of Economic Analysis 3 3 3 3 3 3 3 3 3 3 3 -- --- ---
+6600:600 Marketing Concepts

+6400:602 Managerial Finance

+6500:600 Management and Organizational Behavior

+6200:601 Financial Accounting

+6200:603 Business Systems with Processing Applications

+6500:601 Quantitative Decision Making

+6400:623 Legal Aspects of Business Transactions

+3250:600 Foundations of Economic Analysis